The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Boa Constrictor resting in front of amazon explorers, Yasuni Biosphere Reserve.

-Boa constrictors are a very distinct snake.
-Their colouration depends on habitat and there are many different subspecies.
-Although proficient swimmers, they prefer a more land-based lifestyle and seek safety in mammal constructed burrows.
 Constrictors are dwarfed by their anaconda cousins and grow to around 4 metres in length.
 Threatening their existence in the wild, boas are hunted for their skins to make various products.

 Coral Snake

-The South American coral snake is a beautifully patterned elapid (member of the Cobra (Elapidae) family.
-Coral snakes vary widely in their behavior, but most are very elusive, fossorial snakes which spend the vast majority of their time buried beneath the ground or in the leaf litter of a rainforest floor, coming to the surface only when it rains or during breeding season.
-Some species, like Micrurus surinamensis, are almost entirely aquatic and spend most of their lives in slow-moving bodies of water that have dense vegetation.
-Coral snakes feed on lizards and other snakes and are highly venomous.
+Coral snakes vary widely in their behavior, but most are very elusive, fossorial snakes that spend the vast majority of their time buried beneath the ground or in the leaf litter of a rainforest floor, coming to the surface only when it rains or during breeding season.

 Amazon Tree Boa